Dahlgren, Illinois: Demographics

-There were 211 households, out of which 30.9% had children under the age of 18 living with them, 52.6% were married couples living together, 30.33% were a single-person households, and 23.5% had someone living alone who was 65 years of age or older.
-The average household size was 2.49 and the average family size was 3.08.
+There were 273 households, out of which 20.9% had children under the age of 18 living with them, 47.99% were married couples living together, 17.22% had a female householder with no husband present, and 28.94% were non-families.
+26.74% of all households were made up of individuals, and 12.82% had someone living alone who was 65 years of age or older.
+The average household size was 3.08 and the average family size was 2.56.

-In the village, the population was spread out, with 20.5% under the age of 15, 11.24% from 15 to 24, 23.24% from 25 to 44, 28.57% from 45 to 64, and 16.57% who were 65 years of age or older.
-The median age was 39.3 years.
-For every 100 females, there were 91.6 males.
-There were 435 persons age 15 or older.
+The village's age distribution consisted of 29.8% under the age of 18, 3.0% from 18 to 24, 17.7% from 25 to 44, 26.1% from 45 to 64, and 23.6% who were 65 years of age or older.
+The median age was 44.8 years.
+For every 100 females, there were 89.9 males.
+For every 100 females age 18 and over, there were 83.9 males.

-The median income for a household in the village was $32,734, and the median income for a family was $34,886.
-Males had a median income of $35,313 versus $21,071 for females.
-The per capita income for the village was $16,944.
-About 8.39% of families and 15.29% of the population were below the poverty line, including 12.3% of those under age 18 and 26.2% of those age 65 or over.
+The median income for a household in the village was $50,038, and the median income for a family was $55,000.
+Males had a median income of $41,196 versus $24,167 for females.
+The per capita income for the village was $20,706.
+About 11.3% of families and 17.7% of the population were below the poverty line, including 30.7% of those under age 18 and 3.6% of those age 65 or over.

 Commerce and transportation

 Agriculture remains the primary economic activity in the vicinity of Dahlgren.
 Other business activity includes retail sales and manufacturing, including the fabrication of custom cabinetry and countertops.

 Dahlgren is located on Illinois Route 142 (formerly U.S. Route 460).
 The nearest access to the interstate highway system (I-64) is 10.5 km to the northwest.
 The Evansville Western Railway (EVWR) (formerly CSX Transportation) provides freight rail service to Dahlgren.
 CSX divested 200 km of rail line (from Howell Yard in Evansville, Indiana, to Okawville, Illinois) to the Paducah and Louisville Railway (PAL), an operating entity of Four Rivers Transportation, Inc. This was a transaction whereby CSX sold all track, ties and track equipment to PAL and provided a 20-year lease on the right-of-way.
-Upon completion of the sale on 31 December 2005, PAL transferred all interests to the new Class III operating entity/subsidiary, EVWR, which began operating on 1 January 2006.
+Upon completion of the sale on December 31, 2005, PAL transferred all interests to the new Class III operating entity/subsidiary, EVWR, which began operating on January 1, 2006.
 CSX (formerly the Louisville & Nashville R.R.) retains title to all real estate on which the railroad is situated.

 Dahlgren has no passenger services.
 The nearest airports providing service are Marion Williamson County Regional Airport (MWA), Evansville Dress Regional Airport (EVV) and Lambert-Saint Louis International Airport (STL).
 The nearest passenger rail connection (Amtrak) is in Centralia, Illinois.
 Interstate bus service is available in Mount Vernon, Illinois, 15 mi to the northwest.